Hounslow Streetspace governance

 - Further engagement with statutory consultees where required (e.g. emergency services)

 - Measures announced.
-Notification letters to properties fronting onto the measure in question, and advance warning signs approximately 1 week prior to commencement
+Notification letters to properties fronting onto the measure in question, and advance warning signs approximately 1 week prior to start of trail scheme.

 - Trial scheme implemented.

-- Monitoring & collation of feedback provided to the council via this consultation.
+- Monitoring and collation of feedback provided by residents and stakeholders through responding to the consultation.

-- First formal review (approximately 6 months).
-At this point a decision is made as to whether trial continues, is removed (entirely or in part) or made permanent.
+- Final review (after approximately 6 months).
+At this point a decision is made as to whether the trial continues, is removed (entirely or in part) or made permanent.
 This decision will be taken by the relevant Lead Member either as a single member decision or in discussion with the Chief Officer.

-As required by Government, the council is proceeding at pace with these trial changes.
-As a consequence, some of the measures may have unintended or unforeseen consequences and may need to be amended or removed altogether in due course.
+As required by Government, the Council is proceeding at pace with these trial changes.
+As a result, some of the measures may have unintended or unforeseen consequences and may need to be amended or removed altogether.
 Others may deliver on the objectives of the programme, and also contribute to our wider policies around addressing the climate emergency and air quality for example, and so may be made permanent.

 The following will be taken into consideration when reviewing each individual scheme;